sarisabban/DeepPhase/README.md

 `xz -d DeepClass.csv.xz`

+2. Reduce the number of features and vectorise the dataset so it can fit into the supercomputer's RAM memory as well as function within TensorFlow's int32 tensor indexing limit.
+`python DeepClass.py vectorise_class_dim`

-2. Perform training on the dataset using the following command:
+3. Perform training on the dataset using the following command:
 `python DeepClass.py`

 ***THIS PROJECT IS STILL A WORK IN PROGRESS...***